 - Destroyed: In this state, the activity is killed.

-Question No. 48: What is a dialog and name the dialog box supported by Android?
+48. What is a dialog?
+Name the dialog box supported by Android.

 Answer: It is a prompt window that allows the user to enter some additional information.
 A dialog window does not cover the screen completely and simply provides a small popup-like window for decision and input entry.
 Android provides support for the following types of dialog boxes:

 - Alert Dialog: An alert dialog box can have 0 to 3 buttons and include checkbox and radio buttons.